HypothesisWorks/hypothesis/CONTRIBUTING.rst

 (with permission, of course).
 For clarity, we suggest naming your package in the pattern of ``hypothesis-regex`` and ``hypothesis-protobuf`` on PyPI.

-On the hand, being inside gets you access to some deeper implementation features (if you need them) and better long-term guarantees about maintenance.
+On the other hand, being inside gets you access to some deeper implementation features (if you need them) and better long-term guarantees about maintenance.
 We particularly encourage pull requests for new composable primitives that make implementing other strategies easier, or for widely used types in the